Sociology, Criminal Justice and Criminology Department

 Dr. Michael Jenkins is a subject expert on innovation in policing and community problem-solving policing.

 Professor David Friedrichs has traveled the world presenting his research on white-collar crime.
-He was awarded a Fulbright Scholarship to study in Finland in 2013.
+He was Visiting Professor of Criminology at Stockholm University in 2013, and Visiting Professor of Law at the University of Western Australia in 2014.

 Dr. Harry Dammer conducts research on prisons around the world and the practice of religion in correctional settings.